dustinpfister/blog_posts/_posts/canvas-move.md

 categories: canvas
 layout: post
 id: 559
-updated: 2019-11-29 08:45:18
+updated: 2019-11-29 08:50:37
-version: 1.9
+version: 1.10
 ---

 With [canvas moving display objects](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript/Move_the_ball) is one of the first things I started to get up to speed with.
 However years later I am now aware with many different ways to go about moving a display object in a canvas project.

 In my earliest projects I would just step the position of an object by delta values on each frame tick, and maybe that is still not such a bad way of doing so with some projects.
 However now I know that it is better to go by a pixels per second value and multiply that by the amount of time that has elapsed sense the last update of a state when it comes to certain projects that need to move in real time ( mainly games ).

+In addition there are other ways of moving objects that center around a current index or frame value relative to a set number of max frames.
+This kind of way of moving display objects in canvas can be though of as a very functional way of going about moving objects.
+Methods can be authored where I pass a frame index, and max frame value, and what is returned is an animation state that will always be the same for the same values that are passed to the method.
+In other words an animation methods that is in line with the rules of what is often called a pure function.

 <!-- more -->